What are all-on-four teeth?

 As you’d imagine, no one just wakes up one day and decides to spend tens-of-thousands on all-on-four teeth.
 People who end up choosing all-on-four teeth have typically had dental problems their entire life.
 Some have already lost all of their teeth and are now suffering from wearing dentures.
 Others have spent thousands of dollars over the years to replace their teeth only to have them break and fail year after year.
 This usually happens if you have very weak, fragile teeth or advanced gum disease.
 For this latter group, getting their actual teeth removed and replacing them with all-on-four teeth is a blessing.
 With all-on-4 teeth you no longer have to worry about cavities, deep cleanings or root canals!
 To further determine if you are a good candidate for all-on-four teeth, you must meet the following criteria:

-(1) You want a fixed option to replace your missing teeth
+(1) You want a fixed option to replace all of your missing teeth

 If you’re not happy with having removable dentures, then all-on-4 teeth is a good option for you.
 Since all-on-four teeth are fixed in your mouth, you can’t take them in and out.
 Effectively, this makes them similar to having your own natural teeth back.
 Plus, with all-on-four teeth, you can eat, chew and function as if you had your original teeth back.